Markets lick wounds after tumbling on U.S. jobs data

 The weak U.S. data followed poor Chinese manufacturing data and dismal European reports on factory activity reports.
 Markets had already been on edge over the deepening crisis in the euro zone's debt problems, with worries about the Spanish banking sector and Greece's fate with the euro bloc.

 European shares hit new 2012 lows on Friday and commodity prices also slid.
-The benchmark Thomson Reuters-Jefferies CRB index, a global commodities benchmark, fell 1.7 percent, after plunging nearly 11 percent in May for its second-largest monthly decline since 2008.
+The benchmark Thomson Reuters-Jefferies CRB index .CRB, a global commodities benchmark, fell 1.7 percent, after plunging nearly 11 percent in May for its second-largest monthly decline since 2008.

 The yen, perceived as a safer currency in times of crisis, hit a 3-1/2 month high against the dollar of 77.65 yen, and stood at 78.15 yen early on Monday.